-If your loved one needs medical care that you can't give him, but he doesn't have to be in a hospital, a nursing home may be the right choice.
-It's a way for him to get regular attention from skilled health professionals.
+If your loved one needs medical care that you can't give them, but they don't have to be in a hospital, a nursing home may be the right choice.
+It's a way for them to get regular attention from skilled health professionals.

 What Is a Nursing Home?